johanberntsson/PunyInform/documentation/technical/techreport.md

 The best candidate then enters phase 2, where the same tests are run, but in this phase error messages are printed.
 If any errors are found and printed in phase 2, then the parser gives up (since the best candidate failed) and returns control to the game loop, which will prompt new user input.

+There is an optimisation that allows phase 2 to be skipped when the pattern fit perfectly, and all processing has already been done in phase 1.
+This is controlled by the `phase2_necessary` variable, which is set during phase 1 to either `PHASE2_SUCCESS`, `PHASE2_ERROR` or `PHASE2_DISAMBIGUATION`. `PHASE2_ERROR` indicates that phase 1 failed silently for this pattern, but that it will produce a message if run again in phase 2.

 ## Handling Disambiguation

+When the pattern matches a single noun token such as NOUN_OBJECT with more than one object then the parser will indicate this by setting `phase2_necessary` to `PHASE2_DISAMBIGUATION` in phase 1.
+If the same pattern is run in phase 2 then the parser will ask the user to disambiguate ("Do you mean the blue book or the red book?").
+If the user input reduces the options to a single object it will be used for the noun phrase, otherwise the parser will print an error message.

 ## Main Routines